CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 Now server is setup with ADDS and you can see below::
 ![](../../Attachements/Pasted%20image%2020251119120716.png)
 The above process is just to simulate real On PERM real ADDS for us to do Intra Cloud Sync.
+Now let the steps starts:
+Go to portal.azure.com
+Then select Microfost